Nathaniel Chin, MD

 Fellowship, Dementia, University of Wisconsin School of Medicine and Public Health

-Dr. Nathaniel Chin serves as medical director for the Wisconsin Alzheimer's Disease Research Center (ADRC) and the Wisconsin Registry for Alzheimer's Prevention (WRAP).
+Dr. Nathaniel Chin serves as medical director and Clinical Core Co-Leader for the Wisconsin Alzheimer's Disease Research Center (ADRC) and medical director for the Wisconsin Registry for Alzheimer's Prevention (WRAP).
 Dr. Chin grew up in Watertown, Wisconsin, and earned undergraduate and medical degrees from UW-Madison.
 While completing his internal medicine residency at the University of California, San Diego, Dr. Chin’s father was diagnosed with early onset Alzheimer’s disease (AD).
 His father’s condition influenced the way he began to look at his own career, and Dr. Chin decided to pursue a career as a geriatrician and scientist focused on dementia, specifically Alzheimer's disease.
 Dr. Chin sees patients in the UW Health Memory Clinic three half-days a week.